Ucan2 Active – Banansio’s story

 “We know there is a need for a program like this” says Chirenje.
 “Every day, I come into contact with young people of refugee backgrounds who are finding it difficult to access work or study.
 The young people I come across have so much to offer.
 Sometimes, they just need a little more support.
 It’s about giving them a confidence boost and creating connections, both in the community and directly with work places”.

 And what is Banansio up to now?
 He’s been accepted into that civil construction course, 12 months after he was initially rejected.
 He’s now able to focus on this dreams and have aspirations, just like any other 26 year old male in Australia.

-The Ucan2 Active program will be delivered at various locations across Melbourne, including Hoppers crossing, Footscray and Dandneong in October until the end of the year.
-This program is open to all young people between the ages of18 and 25 of a refugee background.
-For more information or to register for this free program see the details below.
+The Ucan2 Active program is delivered at various locations across Melbourne, including Hoppers Crossing, Sunshine, Footscray and Dandenong.
+This free program is open to all young people between the ages of 18 and 25 of a refugee background.
+For more information or to register see the details below.

 Contact: Gillian Kerr, Ucan2 Program Coordinator – Foundation House

 Dates: The 10 week program generally coincides with school terms.